insomnyawolf/Ps3CameraDriver/README.md

 ## Current issues

-May need some help
+I need some help

-### Camera image decoding issue

-De-bayer filter may not working properly
+* De-bayer filter with interpolation not working properly

-Maybe i am not reading the sensor data properly lol

-Even with a simple filter the image is broken, looks like it gets shifted each couple rows a bit

-### Camera output performance is bad

-I am trying to optimize it but for some reason it breaks when i try to do so ;-;
+* Sync issues reading frames

-### Protocol packet Shinenigans
+### Weirdness:

-Packet Sizes:

-12 (unknown)
-40 (unknown)
-64 (unknown)
-72 (unknown)
-456 (frame data)
-512 (frame data)

-(frame data may include padding and/or checksumdata)
+* 456 bytes padding when reading from the sensor in qvga split in 12bytes each 2048bytes